 What types of products does New Era offer?

-We also offer a Virtual Mediation Wizard, which is a fully-integrated online product that takes parties who want to try and mediate their dispute from start to finish, all on one platform, using one of our experienced neutrals as a mediator.
+We also offer a solution for Virtual Mediations, which is a fully-integrated online product that takes parties who want to try and mediate their dispute from start to finish, all on one platform, using one of our experienced neutrals as a mediator.
 From document submission, scheduling, settlement, and the mediation itself, everything is under one roof.
 See the forum-specific sections in this FAQ, below, for more detail.